PinkiePieExplosion/PinkiePieExplosion/README.md

 I am from the USA but I am also Irish & Ukrainian & some other stuff!

-I am very active on Ponytown and Discord!
+I am active on Ponytown and Discord!

 As you can probably tell I LOVE Pinkie Pie!!